SciML/ReservoirComputing.jl/docs/src/reca_tutorials/reca.md

 output_layer = train(reca, output, StandardRidge(0.00001))
 ```

 The prediction in this case will be a `Predictive()` with the input data equal to the training data.
-In addition, to test the 5 bit memory task, a conversion from Float to Bool is necessary:
+In addition, to test the 5 bit memory task, a conversion from Float to Bool is necessary (at the moment we are aware of a bug that doesn't allow to input boolean data to the RECA models):
 ```@example reca
 prediction = reca(Predictive(input), output_layer)
-final_pred = convert(AbstractArray{Bool}, prediction .> 0.5)
+final_pred = convert(AbstractArray{Float32}, prediction .> 0.5)

 final_pred == output
 ```